 You may also like: Yubico Authenticator vs Google Authenticator.

 Suppose you don’t have the App Lock option available on your mobile device.
-In that case, you can use the third-party software, for example, Android version of Bitdefender Mobile Security & Antivirus, which I have been using for years, has the App Lock option as standard.
+In that case, you can use the third-party software, for example, the Android version of Bitdefender Mobile Security & Antivirus, which I have been using for years, has the App Lock option as standard.

 I believe the iOS version offers that option as well.